gruntwork-io/docs/docs/2.0/docs/pipelines/architecture/index.md

 :::tip

-The `infrastructure-modules` repository does not have to be named "infrastructure-modules".
+The `infrastructure-catalog` repository does not have to be named "infrastructure-catalog".
 You can customize the name during the bootstrap process.
-It is highly recommended that the repository is named something similar to `infrastructure-modules` to make it clear what it is when reading Gruntwork documentation, however.
+It is highly recommended that the repository is named something similar to `infrastructure-catalog` to make it clear what it is when reading Gruntwork documentation, however.

 It also doesn't have to be the only modules repository in your organization.
 You can have multiple modules repositories if you have a complex organization structure that requires it.
 Make sure to evaluate the trade-offs of having multiple modules repositories before doing so.
 It can be advantageous to have one repository for all modules to make it easier to find and share modules across your organization.
 However, it can also be advantageous to have multiple repositories if you have different teams that need to manage their own modules, or want to have different modules available to different teams within your organization.